MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 This next section demonstrates how to create a new Azure resource and store the output in a variable.
 This is a "stretch task", but learning this concept is beneficial when creating Azure resources with authentication output, such as an Azure service principal or an Azure key vault.
 Are you ready to stretch your Azure CLI skills?

 Create a new Azure Key Vault returning output to variables.
-Your Azure Key Vault name must be globally unique, so the `$RANDOM` identifier is used once again.
+Your Azure Key Vault name must be globally unique, so the `$RANDOM` identifier is used in this example.
 For more Azure Key Vault naming rules, see [Common error codes for Azure Key Vault](/azure/key-vault/general/common-error-codes).

 ```azurecli-interactive
 # Set your variables.